-Mains connection YES NO Have you provided a written explanation of why connection to the mains sewer is ✓ not feasible with this form?.
-NWL have confirmed that they have no sewer infrastructure in this area This should include a scaled map showing the nearest mains connection point - check with your local sewerage undertaker.
-No mains in valley
+Mains connection YES NO Have you provided a written explanation of why connection to the mains sewer is not feasible with this form?.
+No mains connection close by Υ This should include a scaled map showing the nearest mains connection point - check with your local sewerage undertaker.
+Nearest connection point cannot be shown or map water supply from?